truenas/middleware/docs/userguide/index.rst

 replace the lost log device in the :menuselection:`View Volumes --> Volume Status` screen.
 Note that a dedicated log device can not be shared between ZFS pools and that the same device cannot hold both a log and a cache device.

+**L2ARC:** (
 `L2ARC <https://blogs.oracle.com/brendan/entry/test>`_
-**:** ZFS uses a RAM cache to reduce read latency.
+) ZFS uses a RAM cache to reduce read latency.
 If an SSD is dedicated as a cache device, it is known as an L2ARC and ZFS uses it to store more reads which can increase random read performance.
-However, adding a cache device will not improve a system with too little RAM and will actually decrease performance as
-ZFS uses RAM to track the contents of L2ARC.
+However, adding a cache device will not improve a system with too little RAM and will actually decrease performance as ZFS uses RAM to track the contents of L2ARC.
 RAM is always faster than disks, so always add as much RAM as possible before determining if the system would benefit from a L2ARC device.

 If you have a lot of applications that do large amounts of random reads, on a dataset small enough to fit into the L2ARC, read performance may be increased by adding a dedicated cache device using ZFS Volume Manager.
 SSD cache devices only help if your working set is larger than system RAM, but small enough that a significant percentage of it will fit on the SSD.
-After adding an L2ARC, monitor its effectiveness using tools such as **arcstat**.
+After adding an L2ARC, monitor its effectiveness using tools such as :command:`arcstat`.
 If you need to increase the size of an existing L2ARC, you can stripe another cache device by adding another device using ZFS Volume Manager_.
 The GUI will always stripe L2ARC, not mirror it, as the contents of L2ARC are recreated at boot.

 Losing an L2ARC device will not affect the integrity of the pool, but may have an impact on read performance, depending upon the workload and the ratio of